Itaka Shakespeare Festival presents contemporary world productions of William Shakespeare’s plays.

 The principal idea of the festival is to treasure the work of the world’s preeminent dramatist by presenting an attractive theatre programme under the open sky, as it was done in Shakespeare’s times.
 Besides the main schedule of performances, the programme also presents a wide range of multimedia and educational activity.

 Although a relative newcomer to the circuit, the festival is already a major attraction and is listed as among the top 10 national cultural events.

-Our first four festivals have already presented to Serbian audiences many important theaters from all around the world: Shakespeare’s Globe (London, UK), Kote Marjanishvili State Drama Theatre (Tbilisi, Georgia), Ljubljana City Theatre (Ljubljana, Slovenia), Belarus Free Theatre (London, UK), Tang Shu-wing Theatre Studio (Hong Kong, China), National Theatre(Belgrade, Serbia), Catatonia Theatre Group (Tehran, Iran), Parrabbola (London, UK), C for Circus (Athens, Greece), Maria Joao Ogre (Lisbon, Portugal), The Company Theatre (Mumbai, India), Zagreb Youth Theater (Zagreb, Croatia), Dreams Come True (Switzerland / France / Spain), The Q Brothers (Chicago, USA), and plans for the future include many more international collaborations.
+Previous editions of the festival have already presented to Serbian audiences many important theaters from all around the world: Shakespeare’s Globe (London, UK), Kote Marjanishvili State Drama Theatre (Tbilisi, Georgia), Ljubljana City Theatre (Ljubljana, Slovenia), Belarus Free Theatre (London, UK), Tang Shu-wing Theatre Studio (Hong Kong, China), National Theatre(Belgrade, Serbia), Catatonia Theatre Group (Tehran, Iran), Parrabbola (London, UK), C for Circus (Athens, Greece), Maria Joao Ogre (Lisbon, Portugal), The Company Theatre (Mumbai, India), Zagreb Youth Theater (Zagreb, Croatia), Dreams Come True (Switzerland / France / Spain), The Q Brothers (Chicago, USA), and plans for the future include many more international collaborations.